 - One iPhone 12 model with a 5.4-inch OLED display

 This means that the iPhone 12 range will include the smallest iPhone ever to sport the iPhone 12 edge-to-edge notch and the most significant iPhone.
 Reports say the 5.4-inch iPhone 12 model will have a height “midway between iPhone SE and iPhone 8,” whereas the 6.1-inch version between iPhone 11 Pro and iPhone 11 Pro Max will be midway between.
 The iPhone 12 is expected to be “slightly bigger than the iPhone 11 Pro Max.”

 Apart from OLED, this year’s iPhones are also rumored to feature “ProMotion” displays with a 120Hz high refresh rate. iPhones have included 60Hz screens, but in 2017 Apple launched 120Hz refresh rates for the iPad range.
 The doubling of the refresh rate dramatically improves the responsiveness of the user experience with a more efficient conversion of gestures into on-screen motion.

 Overall, this may sound complicated, but the point is one smaller iPhone 12, two iPhone 12 versions of the same size as the iPhone 11, and a larger one.

 Apple iPhone 12 camera

-This ToF sensor could also improve things that depend on depth data, such as the Portrait mode, in addition to the augmented reality features.
+This top sensor could also improve things that depend on depth data, such as the Portrait mode and augmented reality features.

 In terms of features, it is anticipated that the iPhone 12 models will include everything currently available on the iPhone 11, including Deep Fusion and Night mode.
 It is, therefore, possible that Apple will have more software image processing features planned for this year, mainly to benefit from the new ToF technology.